Superzchen/iFeature/README.md

 ```

 ### Citation：
-If you find iFeature useful, please kindly cite the following paper:
+If you find *iFeature* useful, please kindly cite the following paper:

-Chen Z, Zhao P, Li F, Leier A, Marquez-Lago TT, Wang Y, Webb GI, Daly RJ, Chou KC, Song J*. iFeature: a python package and web server for features extraction and selection from protein and peptide sequences.
+Chen Z, Zhao P, Li F, Leier A, Marquez-Lago TT, Wang Y, Webb GI, Daly RJ, Chou KC, Song J*. *iFeature*: a python package and web server for features extraction and selection from protein and peptide sequences.
 2018, submitted for publication.